hashicorp/packer/.github/CONTRIBUTING.md

   This config should be returned as string that will be later merged with the builder config into a full template.

 - **GetProvisionerStore()** this returns the provisioner store where we declare the available provisioners for running the build.
-For Shell provisioners this is:
+For the Shell provisioners this is:
     ```go
       func (s *ShellProvisionerAccTest) GetProvisionerStore() packer.MapOfProvisioner {
       	return packer.MapOfProvisioner{